The Shops of Woburn Sands

 There is then a jump in numbers covering the Pikesley Garage area.

 In February 1889, John Giles the local timber merchant sold 102 feet of High Street frontage to the corner of Vicarage Street to George Dolton, the local bricklayer, for £300.
 Dolton built a block of four houses on 80 feet of this.
 He was the leading bricklayer of his time, and much of his work in the main road stands as a memorial to him, especially the Methodist Church.
 No.19 went to Thomas Hudson, already spoken of as owner of No.1.
 No. 19 was for many years the newsagents and confectionery shop of Miss Collins, who was followed by her assistant, William Preston (1939), and later taken over by Frederick Pikesley as part of his garage.
 While running the garage, he had lived in the rear of the shop, which Miss Collins had as a lock-up.
 The Pikesley family sold up in the late 1960’s, but the new owners kept the name on.
-It has since become Anstee and Lawson, the coal merchants, who moved up from No.67 in the late 1990’s.
+It was Anstee and Lawson, the coal merchants, who moved up from No.67 in the late 1990’s.
+It now trades under the Pikesley name.

 No. 21 This was taken by Joshua Emms, the clockmaker, and held for a long time.
 He first established his business in one of the cottages in Woburn Road, beyond the Fir Tree, before purchasing no. 21 in 1892 (Price £325).
 He died in January 1909 leaving his son, Henry, and step-son to carry on as Emms and Dovey until they both passed on, and it was only in 1949, after the death of Tom Emms that the family connection came to an end.
 Dolly Mills – “Mr Emms had a lovely jewellers shop.
 He was a watch and clock repairer and sold silver and glassware as well as jewellery.
 He always fascinated me when he put a small magnifying glass in his eye to inspect a watch etc. His daughter Primrose became Mrs Cant of Downham Road.”
 Henry Emms committed suicide, and his widow Ivy married a Mr Cant.
 Primrose later went to live in Zimbabwe.